Trekking Oldonyo Lengai during Safari

 Day 7: Descent – Mweka Camp to Mweka Gate to moshi (Full Board)

-A gentle walk takes us down through the rainforest to Mweka gate successful climbers will receive their summit certificates.
-And relax at Hotel or short tour in moshi city.
+A gentle walk takes us down through the rainforest to Mweka Gate.
+Successful climbers will receive their summit certificates, and you can relax at the hotel or take a short tour in Moshi city.

 Mweka Camp to Mweka Gate: 3-5 hours walking.